ContinuumCode/Frontend-Code-Test/README.md

 ## Brief

-1. The assessment is split into two exercises, try to fully complete each part but if you get stuck move on to the next part.
+1. Try to fully complete the assessment but if you get stuck move on to the next part.
 2. The framework to be used is Bootstrap Version 4 (https://getbootstrap.com/)
 3. All icons used should be from font awesome (https://fontawesome.com/)
 4. In terms of fonts feel free to use the font of your choice in the exercises.